jonathan-odonnell/milestone-project-3/testing.md

 2. Verify that if the user hasn't selected a rating for each of the ratings and entered a title and review in the relevant fields, when the add review button is clicked the form doesn't submit and the invalid input error message appears on the relevant field.
     - Outcome: Pass

 3. Verify that when the user has elected a rating for each of the ratings and entered a title and review in the relevant fields, the form submits when the add review button is clicked, the review is added to the reviews database, the relevant product's ratings are updated and the user is returned to their previous page.
+A toast should also appear informing the user that the review has been successfully added.
     - Outcome: Pass

 4. Verify that users who are not logged in cannot access the add review page by manually typing in it's URL and are returned to the sign in page.